 Florida Community College at Jacksonville supports the philosophy of non-punitive grading.
 The grading system is designed to evaluate the performance of the student as fairly and equitably as possible.

-The Forgiveness Policy allows a student to repeat a course in an attempt to improve the grade.
-The official grade and the grade used in the computation of the grade point average will be that grade assigned for the last attempt of the course, provided the last assigned grade is other than "AW", "W", "I", "NP", or "X".
-However, all courses attempted will appear on the transcript.
+The forgiveness policy allows a student to repeat a course in an attempt to improve the grade.
+The official grade and the grade used in the computation of the grade point average will be that grade assigned for the last attempt of the course, provided the last assigned grade is other than "AW," "W," "I," "NP" or "X." However, all courses attempted will appear on the transcript.
+The forgiveness policy does not apply to courses repeated after the term in which the A.A. degree is awarded.